IdrissSagara/projet_edifier/backend-node/readme.md

 ## 1. Getting started

 ### Configure database
+Create a new `MySql` database and name it `edifier` or any name you want.

+You need to configure at least the development database.
-Create a config file under `backend-node/config/config.json` and copy/paste (thanks to [Larry Tesler](https://en.wikipedia.org/wiki/Larry_Tesler)) the following content into it and replace username and password by your own
+So create a config file under `backend-node/config/config.json` and copy/paste (thanks to [Larry Tesler](https://en.wikipedia.org/wiki/Larry_Tesler)) the following content into it and replace username and password by your own.
 ```json
 {
   "development": {